decisionintelligence/Route-sota/README.md

 This readme is composed of 3 parts:

-- A folder overview: Explains what types of files can be found where in the project.
+- Folder overview: Explains what types of files can be found where in the project.
-- A user guide: Gives both a quick guide and a detailed guide for how to transform raw data into routing information.
+- User guide: Gives both a quick guide and a detailed guide for how to transform raw data into routing information.
-- A file overview.
+- File overview.
 Describes what programs in the project requires which files, and where they come from.

 ## Folder overview